-8.23 The cost model for each option including the assumptions and components included in each are outlined below, with the full detailed cost tables for each option in the Annexes of the report.
+8.22 The cost model for each option including the assumptions and components included in each are outlined below, with the full detailed cost tables for each option in the Annexes of the report.

-Option 1 - Local Authorities accept applications and check eligibility (do nothing option)
+Option 1 - Local Authorities accept applications and check eligibility

-- 8.24 This is the baseline option and as such there are no additional costs and benefits associated with this option.
-However, in order to consider the relative costs and cost-savings of the alternative options, it is necessary to first consider the cost that would be incurred in this option. - 8.25 Option 1 would see no change to current legislation.
+- 8.23 Option 1 would see no change to current legislation.
 Should the phased roll out of the Offer continue to happen naturally, the resulting model would see each Local Authority manage and process applications independently.
-This model has been used for the delivery of the Offer in year one of the pilot exercise. - 8.26 The following is a summary of the administrative costs associated with this option.
-A more detailed breakdown of the requirements, assumptions and associated costs for this option is presented in table 1.1 in Annex 5. - 8.27 A cost summary table for this option is as follows;
+This model has been used for the delivery of the Offer in year one of the pilot exercise.
+Option 5 has been added in this revised version to reflect the delivery model for year 2 of early implementation (see below for more detail), this is now considered as the baseline ('do nothing') option. - 8.24 The following is a summary of the administrative costs associated with this option.
+A more detailed breakdown of the requirements, assumptions and associated costs for this option is presented in table 1.1 in Annex 5. - 8.25 A cost summary table for this option is as follows;